Why You Should be Claiming that Refund

 Cons:

-- Mainly targetted for busy entrepreneurs and not individual consumers
+- Mainly targeted for busy entrepreneurs and not so much individual consumers.

 - Requires you to link your bank account, which might be a concern for some.